open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 #### Option 1: Omit the `artifact`/`snapshot` concept

-Instead of using an intermediate custom resource as `artifact` or `snapshot`, one could update the status of the source resource that is creating the blob could point to the location of that blob itself.
+Instead of using an intermediate Custom Resource as `artifact` or `snapshot`, one could update the status of the source resource that is creating the blob could point to the location of that blob itself.

 Pros: